daveism/ncgis-talk-2017-resources/github.md

 **Still No cost**

-# Step 7: Using your Domain
+# Step 7: Using your Domain or Subdomain

 Okay you caught me.
 You might have to pay a few dollars, if you buy a domain.
 And you might need I.T.'s help.
 But it's easy I promise.